CRIMEA: Up to 10 years' jail for Muslims, Jehovah's Witness?

 The four Muslims are facing charges under Russian Criminal Code Article 282.2.
 This punishes "Organisation of" or "participation in" "the activity of a social or religious association or other organisation in relation to which a court has adopted a decision legally in force on liquidation or ban on the activity in connection with the carrying out of extremist activity". (http://www.forum18.org/archive.php?article_id=1724)

-On 14 November, the Russian FSB security service opened the first criminal case in occupied Crimea against a Jehovah's Witness, Sergei Filatov, on the same "extremism"–related charges.
-The following day, about 10 groups of FSB security service and OMON riot police officers from Simferopol raided his and seven other homes in the northern Crimean town of Dzhankoi.
+On 10 November, the Russian FSB security service opened the first criminal case in occupied Crimea against a Jehovah's Witness, Sergei Filatov, on the same "extremism"–related charges.
+On 15 November, about 10 groups of FSB security service and OMON riot police officers from Simferopol raided his and seven other homes in the northern Crimean town of Dzhankoi.
 During one raid, officers put a 78-year-old man – deported to Siberia by the Soviet Union for his faith when he was 9 – up against a wall and handcuffed him (see below).

 On 16 November, FSB Investigator Lieutenant Aleksandr Chumakin ordered Filatov to sign a pledge not to leave Dzhankoi without his specific permission.
 Lieutenant Chumakin is investigating the 46-year-old Filatov under Russian Criminal Code Article 282.2, Part 1, who faces up to 10 years' imprisonment if convicted.
 Lieutenant Chumakin refused to talk to Forum 18 (see below).